Neutis/debian-based-image/README.md

 ## Stage Anatomy

 ### Overview
-The neutis-debian build system is based on [pi-gen-navio](https://github.com/emlid/pi-gen-navio) and uses scripts and stage structure from it.
+The neutis-debian-based-image build system is based on [pi-gen-navio](https://github.com/emlid/pi-gen-navio) and uses scripts and stage structure from it.
 The build is divided up into several stages for logical clarity and modularity.
 This causes some initial complexity, but it simplifies maintenance and allows for more easy customization.